bitsofcotton/catg/README.md

 # Description
 We solve max_(n,t) min_k|A^t\*n+1\*t|\_k / ||\[n t\]|| multiple times on invariant of makeProgramInvariant.

-# Tips
-If we have 2 or more dimension nor non ordered data, the ordering is something different compared with serialized one dimension data.
-So we have a possibility not to categorize such data.

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing
 * https://1drv.ms/u/s!AnqkwcwMjB_PaDIfXya_M3-aLXw?e=qzfKcU